SamBugBrown/TechnologyAdvanced-II/README.md

 TechnologyAdvancaed II v5 Series -
 Current!
 Use the Technic Launcher to Play!

-TechnologyAdvanced II v6 Series Alpha - N/A
+TechnologyAdvanced II v6 Series -
+N/A